 Center for Real Estate

-The Samuel Tak Lee Real Estate Entrepreneurship Lab (the STL Lab, headed by Yu-Hung Hong), which is managed jointly by DUSP and CRE, aims to educate future entrepreneurs and thought leaders from diverse backgrounds in the field of socially responsible real estate development.
-Guided by a framework of creating, exchanging, and disseminating knowledge, the STL Lab uses multidisciplinary programs that synergistically promote socially responsible real estate entrepreneurship globally, with a particular focus in China.
-Some of these initiatives include, for example, funding advanced MIT faculty research, providing graduate fellowships, building case study materials, developing massive open online courses (MOOCs), hosting conferences and workshops, building educational real estate games, and facilitating exchange initiatives with Chinese universities and other academic and research institutions.
-This pragmatic and cross-disciplinary approach works within and beyond MIT to cultivate a truly global conversation about innovative and socially conscious development.
+The Samuel Tak Lee Real Estate Entrepreneurship Lab (STL Lab), headed by Siqi Zheng, which is managed jointly by DUSP and CRE, aims to educate future entrepreneurs and thought leaders from diverse backgrounds in the field of socially responsible real estate development, with a focus on China.
+Guided by a framework of creating, exchanging, and disseminating knowledge, the STL Lab uses multidisciplinary programs that synergistically promote socially responsible real estate entrepreneurship in China.

 The center is supported in part through corporate partnerships and individuals active in the real estate industry.

 MIT CRE encourages interaction between members of the Professional Certificate in Real Estate Finance and Development, which provides an unparalleled opportunity for professionals and executives to obtain state-of-the-art insights and skills about the key factors and investment strategies driving real estate markets.
 By joining our professional program, students will further their understanding of the real estate development process.

 For further information about the MIT CRE, contact Albert Saiz, director.
 For more information about the MSRED program, contact Patricia Nesti, MSRED program coordinator, Center for Real Estate, Room 9-343.